lysistemon/write-counts/README.md

 This file is too large to host on GitHub without compression, so be sure to unarchive after cloning the repo.

 ### Workflow
-- Clone the repo
+- Clone the repo from main
 - Verify folder structure
-- Unarchive /ref gff file!
+- !
+Unarchive /ref gff file
-- Unarchive /data/raw/ folder!
+- !
+Unarchive /data/raw/ folder
 - Navigate to root (where the main Python script is located)
-- Verify and install dependencies (in particular gtfparser)
+- Verify and install dependencies (in particular gtfparser; also see requirements.txt)
 - Run script

 ## Project organization